dylanngo95/dylanNgo-custom-product-attribute/README.md

 Module for add ingredients product attribute.

 ## How to install module
+* Make sure the module running on Magento 2.4.2, php7.4
 * Copy code to <project>/app/code/DylanNgo/CustomProductAttribute
 * After that please run the command:
 ```bash